andheiberg/laravel-messenger/README.md

 ##Installation

 First of all, integrate the source code into your project.
-This is done, by adding the package name to your composer.json file and calling the update function:
+You can do it, by adding the package name to your composer.json file and calling the update function:

-*You will find a "require" section (enclosed within two curly brackets) within the compsoser.json file.
+*You will find a "require" section (enclosed within two curly brackets) in your project's composer file.
 Please add the given line (project name and version) there.
 The different package-requirements should be separeted with an comma, but the last one should not be terminated!*

 example of an valid composer.json file: